reeshi781/IPL_Analysis/README.md

 Categorize matches based on result types (e.g., win by runs, win by wickets, tied, abandoned, etc.).
 Display the number of matches won by each result type using bar plots or pie charts.
 Report Generation:

-Use libraries like Matplotlib or Plotly to create visualizations for each insight.
-Combine the visualizations into a report using Jupyter Notebook or HTML.
-You can also use additional libraries like Flask or Dash to create an interactive web-based dashboard if required.